CAS-CS/Lectures/RM/L011 Abstract Conclusion and Keywords.md

 - **Content:** Keywords are usually listed below the abstract.
 They are chosen to reflect the essential elements of the research and are often used by researchers when searching for relevant articles.
 - **Length:** The number of keywords is typically limited, often ranging from three to ten.
 ---
-# Acknowledgments a research paper
+# Acknowledgments in a research paper

 The acknowledgments section is a brief statement where the authors express their gratitude and recognition to individuals, organizations, or institutions that have contributed to the research or the publication process.
 The acknowledgments are typically placed at the beginning or end of the paper, after the main content but before the references.